NorSC/supervisor-search/_supervisors/dan-hodgson.md

   My current research interests are complex, in the areas of diagrammatical modelling of pen-and-paper RPGs, auto-generating programming script from those diagrams, creating interpreters to run those scripts, and then using this for AI-based difficulty testing and balancing, ultimately heading towards data interoperability and ontological equivalence to automate conversion of player and monster stats between different RPG systems.
 I would be interesting in supervising any students who want to explore parts of this in detail.

+  I have experience with Unreal Engine scripting, graphics programming with shaders, windows programming in C# with WPF, music and audio processing, digital electronics, computer architecture, assembly programming, automation, simulation, and fictional narratives.
 additional_details_msc: >-
   I supervise a lot of game-related projects.
 I have worked a lot with Unreal, but have had a lot of projects in Unity and other technologies too.